-Angela Graham reviews the debut collection from Cardiff-based poet Will Johnson.
+Angela Graham reviews My Speaking Tongue, the debut collection from Cardiff-based poet Will Johnson, a profound and panoramic collection.

 The book is addressed to its dedicatee as ‘a message in a paper bottle’.
 This is an image of a poet marooned but Will Johnson has not, despite that, dispatched a cry for rescue.
 In these twenty poems he looks with clear sight at his experience of motor neurone disease, at what it is doing to his body and to his voice, actual and artistic.